 This is the actual tanning part of the process.
 The tanning stabilizes the proteins in the hides which prevents them from rotting.
 A tanning liquor is used to immerse the hide in a giant drum.
 This drum is slowly rotated, allowing the tanning liquor to penetrate through the entirety of the thickness of the hide.
 Once coated evenly, the pH of the liquor is raised which fixes the liquor to the leather.
 This is known as basification and makes your leather more resistant to shrinkage.

 The third and final step is known as crusting.
 This thins and lubricates the leather.
 If the leather is to be colored that too is done at this stage.
 The crusting process finished with drying and softening the leather, and may sometime also consist of splitting, shaving, dying or whitening.
-Some tanners or tanneries might oil the leather to improve water resistance, however this isn't permanent, and the oils will wash out with over-exposure to water.
+Some tanners or tanneries might oil the leather to improve water resistance,

 Here at Bags of Love, we have put more focus into expanding out leathers.
 We have introduced more types of leather, including corrected grain, double butt, recycled leather board and more.
-Our leathers are no longer just goat leather, we offer both smooth and debossed finishes and we are keen to continue with this expansion project.
+Our leathers are no longer just bovine-calf leather, we offer both smooth and debossed finishes and we are keen to continue with this expansion project.
 We have introduced a leather swatch pack, which will be updated as we introduce more leathers into our range and are starting to offer more and more leather products and accessories, and not just the leathers themselves.